itguser/munichimputationserver/docs/getting-started.md

 - 1000 Genomes Phase 3 (Version 5)
 - HapMap 2

-More details about all available reference panels can be found [here](/reference-panels/).

 ### Input files

 VCF files can be uploaded either from your local disk or by specifying a remote sftp / HTTPS location.
 In both cases, several files or several locations can be selected at once.
 Please make sure that all files fulfill the [requirements](/prepare-your-data).